grdashark/Whatsapp-Web-Clipboard-Spammer/README.md

 ENJOY THE TOOL!

 ## INSTALL
+1. Unzip the file
+2. Open up a terminal and go to the file location of the unzipped file

-pip3 install -r requirements.txt
+3. pip3 install -r requirements.txt
-(YOU MUST HAVE PYTHON3 INSTALLED!) python Clipboard_Image_Spammer.py
+4. python Clipboard_Image_Spammer.py
+5. Voila!

 Just a reminder that this tool is used STRICTLY for educational purposes!!
 I am not responsible for any legal rights or something that has been caused by this tool, NOR am I responsible for a possible WhatsApp ban!